rmemon/thriday-fe-code-challenge/README.md

 The "Expense" filter should show only transactions with a "cashflow" of "outflow".

 When a button is selected, the background colour should be green and the text colour should be white.
+When not selected, the background should be white and the text should be black.
+The check icon is only shown on the "All" button, and only when the button is selected.
+We have also provided SVG icons for the Income and Expense buttons.

 ## Available Scripts